If you’re looking for the best 3 days in Banff itinerary you’ve come to the right place!

 Lake Louise and Moraine Lake

-The first thing you need to do on any 3 day Banff itinerary is grab your car and go for a spectacular drive to Lake Louise, Moraine Lake, and along the Icefields Parkway.
+The first thing you need to do on any 3 day Banff itinerary after renting a car is go for a spectacular drive to Lake Louise, Moraine Lake, and along the Icefields Parkway.

 About an hour up the road you’ll come to Lake Louise and Moraine Lake, two of the crown jewels in the Banff National Park.